numba/numba/docs/source/reference/numpysupported.rst

 ``random``
 ----------

+Generator Objects
+''''''''''''
+Numba supports `numpy.random.Generator()` objects and their respective methods.
+Numpy's `Generator` objects rely on `BitGenerator` to manage state and generate the random bits, which are then transformed into random values from useful distributions.
+Numba `unbox`es the `Generator` objects and maintians a reference to the underlying `BitGenerator` objects using Numpy's `ctypes` interface bindings.
+Hence `Generator` objects can cross the JIT boundary and their functions be used within Numba-Jit code.
+Note that since only references to `BitGenerator` objects are maintained, any change to the state of a particular `Generator` object outside Numba code would affect the state of `Generator` inside the Numba code.

+  import numpy as np
+  import numba

+  x = np.random.default_rng(1)
+  y = np.random.default_rng(1)

+  size = 10

+  def do_stuff(gen):
+      return gen.random(size=int(size/2))

+  print(x.random(size=size))
+  # [0.51182162 0.9504637  0.14415961 0.94864945 0.31183145
+  #  0.42332645 0.82770259 0.40919914 0.54959369 0.02755911]

+  print(do_stuff(y))
+  # [0.51182162 0.9504637  0.14415961 0.94864945 0.31183145]

+  print(y.random(size=int(size/2)))
+  # [0.42332645 0.82770259 0.40919914 0.54959369 0.02755911]

+The following `Generator` methods are supported:

+* :func:`numpy.random.Generator().random()`

+RandomState and legacy Random number generation
+''''''''''''
 Numba supports top-level functions from the `numpy.random <http://docs.scipy.org/doc/numpy/reference/routines.random.html>`_ module, but does not allow you to create individual RandomState instances.